David Anderson, Baron Anderson of Ipswich: Surveillance

-Counter-extremism
+Counter-Extremism and Prevent

-Anderson has criticised the UK's broad definition of terrorism, and warned in September 2015 of potential dangers in the Government's proposed Counter-Extremism Bill, subsequently shelved.
+Anderson has criticised the UK's broad definition of terrorism.
+His recommendations were given limited effect in the Counter-Terrorism and Security Act 2015 and by the Court of Appeal in R (Miranda) v SSHD (2016) EWCA Civ 6.
+Anderson warned in September 2015 of potential dangers in the Government's proposed Counter-Extremism Bill, which was subsequently shelved.
 He published a lecture on "Extremism and the Law" in 2019.
 He has also written and broadcast on the Prevent strategy, and on human rights as an aid to the fight against terrorism and extremism.
 He was a member of the Expert Group advising the Counter-Extremism Commission from July 2018 to July 2019.

+In February 2025, Anderson was appointed by Home Secretary Yvette Cooper as the Interim Independent Prevent Commissioner, responsible for providing an independent strategic oversight and review function for Prevent to ensure that it can meet its objectives as effectively as possible.
+He was additionally tasked with reporting on lessons learned from the Prevent histories of Ali Harbi Ali, who killed Sir David Amess MP in October 2021, and Axel Rudakubana who attacked and killed small children at a dance club in Southport in July 2024.

 Intelligence-handling

 On 28 June 2017, after stepping down from the post of Independent Reviewer of Terrorism Legislation, Anderson was commissioned by Home Secretary Amber Rudd to provide independent assurance of the detailed review work commissioned by MI5 and Counter-Terrorism Police into their handling of intelligence prior to the four terrorist attacks in London and Manchester between March and June 2017.
-His report, which quality-assured the conclusions and operational improvements arrived at by MI5 and the police with his input, was published in December 2017, with a follow-up in June 2019.
+His report, which appraised the numerous recommendations for operational improvements arrived at by MI5 and the police with his input, was published in December 2017, with a follow-up "stock-take" in June 2019.